headlessPi/HeadlessPi-discovery/README.md

 # discovery-service
-A simple service that enables discovery of Mirobot devices on your local network
+A simple service that enables discovery of devices on your local network